 As the US population shifts and racial minorities become majorities, the projections look different for American cities.
 In the District, it is projected that the Black population will continue to decrease as White residents become the majority.
 Sustainable DC can—and should—play an active role in reducing the disparities that help cause these shifts.
 The first step in the process is to create opportunities for historically marginalized residents to have an active voice in the decision-making process.
 Sustainable DC 2.0 includes a new section intended to serve as an equity filter for the entire plan.

-Sustainable DC Equity Goals:
+Sustainable DC Equity Actions:

 - Create an Equity Impact Committee to guide equity in the development and implementation of the Sustainable DC 2.0 Plan.